 Organizations are constantly trying to increase productivity in their workforce.
 But despite their best efforts, it’s common for productivity to start to take a hit as the organization grows.
 Employees struggle to find their way around mountains of files, documents, blueprints, contracts, and other information.
 Some of this information may go obsolete, some of it may get updated, and some may simply get lost.

 A robust knowledge base is a great solution for this problem and complement your IT help desk.
 It is a simple tool to help an organization sort through and curate the entire collection of information they generate.

-While building an IT help desk knowledge base, there are a couple of common mistakes that are easy to fall into.
+While building an IT knowledge base, there are a couple of common mistakes that are easy to fall into.
 We’re covering a set of best practices in this article that will help you build an efficient and effective knowledge that delivers the best results.

 But before we dive into the best practices, let’s have a look at the basics of a knowledge base.

 What is an IT help desk knowledge base?

 In simple terms, you can picture a knowledge base as a search engine for your organization or company.
 With Google, for instance, you can search to find out (almost) every piece of knowledge in the universe.
-And as the name suggests, a business knowledge base contains all the relevant knowledge within your company.
+And as the name suggests, a knowledge base is part of a help desk software and contains all the relevant knowledge within your company.
 This includes all the standard processes in an organization, operating manuals, standard templates, employee contracts, products and services offered, and even the knowledge that is usually inside your specialized employees’ minds.

 A knowledge base stores all the information - both structured and unstructured - that is relevant to your organization.
 As an organization expands and scales up, it may become too difficult to keep track of files, documents, contracts, or other information.
 And documents and files are not the only types of information in an organization, which further complicates things.